History of bitcoin: 2024

-USD.
-With a market capitalization of ~1,906,373,771,469 USD.
-Bitcoin accounted for 55.2% of the total value of the cryptocurrency market on November 11, 2024.
+In January 2024, the U.S. Securities and Exchange Commission approved the listing and trading of spot bitcoin exchange-traded products.
+In April 2024, the fourth bitcoin halving occurred, meaning that the reward to miners for successfully completing a block dropped to 3.125 bitcoins from 6.25 bitcoins.

 Prices and value history

 The price of a bitcoin reached US$1,139.9 on 4 January 2017 (semi logarithmic plot).

 Among the factors which may have contributed to this rise were the European sovereign-debt crisis – particularly the 2012–2013 Cypriot financial crisis – statements by FinCEN improving the currency's legal standing, and rising media and Internet interest.
 Until 2013, almost all market with bitcoins were in United States dollars (US$).

 As the market valuation of the total stock of bitcoins approached US$1 billion, some commentators called bitcoin prices a bubble.
 In early April 2013, the price per bitcoin dropped from $266 to around $50 and then rose to around $100.
 Over two weeks starting late June 2013 the price dropped steadily to $70.
 The price began to recover, peaking once again on 1 October at $140.
 On 2 October, The Silk Road was seized by the FBI.
 This seizure caused a flash crash to $110.
 The price quickly rebounded, returning to $200 several weeks later.
 The latest run went from $200 on 3 November to $900 on 18 November.
 Bitcoin passed US$1,000 on 28 November 2013 at Mt.
 Gox.